gokceuludogan/CmpE150-Python/FrequentlyAskedQuestions (FAQ).md

       * Click the Projects tab on the left of ExamResults
       * Then, go into ExamResults once again.
 Now, when you click Open, you should be able to see your results.

+11. What counts as **cheating**:
+    * **Information exchange between students:** Giving and Receiving information to/from your colleagues both count as cheating.
+    * **Using codes from any source other than the materials of our course:** You can consult internet or books to learn and improve your programming skills.
+But you shouldn't use any material that is not your own work in the projects and exams.